 Terence J. Byres

 Terence J. Byres is Emeritus Professor of Economics at SOAS University of London.
-He is one of the founding editors of the Journal of Agrarian Change, as well as of the Journal of Development Studies and The Journal of Peasant Studies.
+He is one of the founding editors of the Journal of Agrarian Change, as well as of The Journal of Development Studies and The Journal of Peasant Studies.
 He has seminal publications on agrarian questions, class differentiation, rural social movements and the state and planning in the developing world, especially India.

 Henry Bernstein is Emeritus Professor of Development Studies at SOAS University of London.
 He is one of the founding editors of the Journal of Agrarian Change.
 He has made pioneering contributions to peasant studies, agrarian political economy and development studies, especially in relation to Africa.

-Carlos Oya is Reader in the Political Economy of Development in the Department of Development Studies at SOAS University of London.
+Carlos Oya is Professor in the Political Economy of Development in the Department of Development Studies at SOAS University of London.
 He has done research and fieldwork in Sub-Saharan Africa, particularly on and in Senegal, Mozambique, Mauritania, Ethiopia and Uganda.
 His main research interests are: agrarian political economy, political economy of development, development of capitalism, development policy, the political economy of liberalisation and agrarian reforms, poverty, rural labour markets, development aid, and research methodology.

 Deborah Johnston is Professor in Development Economics at SOAS University of London.
 She researched the political economy of food and nutrition, the analysis and measurement of poverty, and the interrelationship between economics, labour markets and health.
 Deborah was a long-term Editor of the Journal.